Alexandria Ocasio-Cortez: Economic policy

 Ocasio-Cortez opposed a planned deal by New York City to give Amazon.com $3 billion in state and city subsidies and tax breaks to build a secondary headquarters (Amazon HQ2) that was expected to bring in $27 billion in tax revenue for the city and state, in an area near her congressional district, saying that the city should instead itself invest $3 billion in the district.
 Conservative columnist Marc Thiessen argued that "New York does not have $3 billion in cash" it would "give" to Amazon, and that between 25,000 and 40,000 new jobs, in addition to the high-paying tech jobs Amazon would have created, disappeared when Amazon left and "her economic illiteracy is dangerous" because "by helping to drive Amazon away, she did not save New York $3 billion; she cost New York $27 billion."
-She "boasted" that she was right after Amazon ceased its construction of the HQ2 project in Virginia, which it chose over New York.
+After Amazon delayed construction of the second phase of its Virginia headquarters, Ocasio-Cortez reiterated her opposition to the New York subsidy proposal.
 The progressive think tank Data for Progress wrote that New York taxpayers "would be subsidizing Amazon's activities in the city by surrendering $3 billion in would-be tax revenue", that there were "enormous hidden costs associated with Amazon's residence" and that "the argument that the city would not literally pay cash to Amazon is superficial and semantic".
 Data for Progress also noted that Amazon instead announced it would bring 1,500 jobs to New York without a tax break.
 Former New York mayor Mike Bloomberg also opposed the tax breaks.